 - Add tomato paste and stir to combine.
 Cook 1 minute.

-- Add bell peppers, chili powder, cumin, coriander, cayenne, salt and pepper.
+- Add bell peppers, chili powder, cumin, coriander, cayenne pepper powder, salt and pepper.
 Stir to combine.

 - Add cans of tomatoes and chipotle.
 Stir to combine.
 Bring to simmer, cover and cook 15 minutes or until vegetables are almost tender.

 - Add beans, stirring to combine, and cook an additional 10 minutes, covered.

 - Stir in apple cider vinegar.
 Serve and garnish to taste (if desired) with any of the garnish ideas or your favourite chili toppings.
 Enjoy!